 Sec.
 16-2-1.
 General Procedures.
 In all stages of the subdivision review process, the burden of proof shall be upon the applicant proposing the subdivision.
+The Planning Board shall maintain a permanent record of all its meetings, proceedings and correspondence.

 Sec.
 16-2-2.
 Pre-Application Process.
 Prior to submitting an application for subdivision review, the applicant shall meet with the Planning Board at a workshop at least once to discuss the proposal generally, acquaint the board with the nature of the proposal and the location, topography and other attributes of its site, review potential submission waivers and obtain preliminary classification of the proposal as either a minor or major subdivision.
+All abutting property owners, and any abutting municipalities, of the proposed subdivision shall be notified by mail of the Planning Board workshop [in accordance with the procedures in Sec.
+16-2-3(a)(3)].
+Such notice shall include the location and general description of the proposed subdivision.